AppleTalk: AppleTalk Personal Network

 Just prior to its release in early 1985, AppleBus was renamed AppleTalk.
-Initially marketed as AppleTalk Personal Network, it comprised a family of network protocols and a physical layer.
+Initially marketed as AppleTalk Personal Network, it is a family of network protocols and a physical layer.

-The physical layer had a number of limitations, including a speed of only 230.4 kbit/s, a maximum distance of 1000 ft from end to end, and only 32 nodes per LAN.
+The physical layer has a number of limitations, including a speed of only 230.4 kbps, a maximum distance of 1000 ft from end to end, and only 32 nodes per LAN.
+By contrast StarLAN—among the slowest of networking standards—has a speed of 1 Mbps.
 But as the basic hardware was built into the Mac, adding nodes only cost about $50 for the adaptor box.
-In comparison, Ethernet or Token Ring cards cost hundreds or thousands of dollars.
-Additionally, the entire networking stack required only about 6 kB of RAM, allowing it to run on any Mac.
+In comparison, Ethernet and Token Ring cards cost hundreds or thousands of dollars.
+Additionally, the entire networking stack requires only about 6 kB of RAM, allowing it to run on any Mac.

 The relatively slow speed of AppleTalk allowed further reductions in cost.
-Instead of using RS-422's balanced transmit and receive circuits, the AppleTalk cabling used a single common electrical ground, which limited speeds to about 500 kbit/s, but allowed one conductor to be removed.
-This meant that common three-conductor cables could be used for wiring.
-Additionally, the adaptors were designed to be "self-terminating", meaning that nodes at the end of the network could simply leave their last connector unconnected.
-There was no need for the wires to be connected back together into a loop, nor the need for hubs or other devices.
+Instead of using RS-422's balanced transmit and receive circuits, AppleTalk cabling uses a single common electrical ground, which limits speeds to about 500 kbit/s, but allowed one conductor to be removed.
+This means that common three-conductor cables can be used for wiring.
+Additionally, the adaptors were designed to be "self-terminating", meaning that nodes at the end of the network can leave their last connector unconnected.
+There is no need for the wires to be connected back together into a loop, nor the need for hubs or other devices.

-The system was designed for future expansion; the addressing system allowed for expansion to 255 nodes in a LAN (although only 32 could be used at that time), and by using "bridges" (which came to be known as "routers", although technically not the same) one could interconnect LANs into larger collections.
-"Zones" allowed devices to be addressed within a bridge-connected internet.
+The system was designed for future expansion; the addressing system allows for expansion to 255 nodes in a LAN (although only 32 could be used at that time), and by using "bridges" (which came to be known as "routers", although technically not the same) one can interconnect LANs into larger collections.
+"Zones" allow devices to be addressed within a bridge-connected internet.
 Additionally, AppleTalk was designed from the start to allow use with any potential underlying physical link, and within a few years, the physical layer would be renamed LocalTalk, so as to differentiate it from the AppleTalk protocols.

-The main advantage of AppleTalk was that it was completely maintenance-free.
-To join a device to a network, a user simply plugged the adaptor into the machine, then connected a cable from it to any free port on any other adaptor.
-The AppleTalk network stack negotiated a network address, assigned the computer a human-readable name, and compiled a list of the names and types of other machines on the network so the user could browse the devices through the Chooser.
-AppleTalk was so easy to use that ad hoc networks tended to appear whenever multiple Macs were in the same room.
+One advantage of AppleTalk is that it is auto-configuring.
+To join a device to a network, a user plugs the adaptor into the machine, then connects a cable from it to any free port on any other adaptor.
+The AppleTalk network stack negotiates a network address, and compiles a list of names and types of other machines on the network so the user can browse the devices through the Chooser.
+AppleTalk is so easy to use that ad hoc networks tended to appear whenever multiple Macs were in the same room.
 Apple would later use this in an advertisement showing a network being created between two seats in an airplane.
 A disadvantage of AppleTalk Personal Network is that cable connectors easily separate, causing network failures.